 Most of all, hold on to the stage your family is in.
 In just two or three years your family will change as your children fledge, and then it will change again.
 Soon there will be no more toddlers, elementary kids, or high schoolers around you.
-You’ll be where I’m at, with my youngest of four as the sole child in school.
-I miss the chance to read a story at bedtime.
+You’ll miss the chance to read a story at bedtime.
 The random hugs.
 A house that’s full, loud, and chaotic.

 I won’t tell you to enjoy every minute of your crazy life, because the chaos and exhaustion is real.
 But you can control how you respond and live in the mess.
-I had to deal with my stuff: setting boundaries, practicing self-care, letting go of expectations, and learning to say no.
+I had to deal with my stuff by setting boundaries, practicing self-care, letting go of expectations, and learning to say no.

 Most of all, I learned the balance of what to hold on to and what to let go.
 Because, as a parent, it’s the thing you’ll do for the rest of your life.

 Get your copy of Fledge today!
 It includes all of this and more for all stages of raising kids.
 Also, if topics in this post connected with you, join us for the Fledge Facebook Parent Forum.